 If you’re just starting a law firm website, or starting over after struggling with your online legal marketing, you might be wondering what to write on your law firm website.

-The purpose of your law firm website should be to educate your potential clients about their case, problem, or matter through content.
-The content you provide can build their trust and confidence in you and your firm.
+The purpose of your law firm website should be to educate your potential clients about their case, problem, or matter through content, and build their trust and confidence in you through the content you provide.

 Here are several tips for creating and structuring your law firm’s website content as you start and grow your law firm’s web presence.